Dry-ice blasting: Equipment

 The dry ice used can be in solid pellet form or shaved from a larger block of ice.

 The shaved ice block produces a less dense ice medium and is more delicate than the solid pellet system.

 In addition, pellets may be made by either compressing dry ice snow, or using tanks of liquid CO_{2} to form solid pellets.
 Dry ice made with compressed snow breaks apart more easily and is not as aggressive for cleaning.

 Dry-ice blasting technology can trace its roots to conventional abrasive blasting.
 The differences between an abrasive-blasting machine and a dry-ice blasting machine are in how they handle the blast media.
 Unlike sand or other media, dry ice is generally used at its sublimation temperature.
 Other differences include systems for preventing the ice from forming snowball-like jams, and different materials to allow operation at very low temperatures.

 There are two methods of dry-ice blasting, two-hose and single hose.
 The single hose system is more aggressive for cleaning, since the particles are accelerated to faster speeds.

 Two-hose dry-ice blasting was developed before the single-hose system.
 The two-hose dry-ice blasting approach is very similar to a suction-feed abrasive blast system.
 Compressed air is delivered in one hose, and ice pellets are sucked out of a second hose by the venturi effect.
 Compared to a single-hose system, the two-hose system delivers ice particles less forcefully (approximately 5% for a given air supply).
 For a given amount of compressed air, two-hose systems can have less vertical distance between the machine and applicator.
 For most systems available today this limit is well in excess of 7.5 m (25 feet).
 Two-hose systems are generally cheaper to produce due to a simpler delivery system.
 These systems are rarely seen today as they are less efficient in most applications.
 Their principal advantage is in allowing finer particles of ice to be delivered to the applicator as the late combination of warm air with cold ice results in less sublimation in the hose.
-These systems allow for more delicate surfaces to be cleaned such as in semiconductor.
+These systems allow for more delicate surfaces to be cleaned such as semiconductors.